 What Are the Nine Possible Doberman Dog Colors

-When making this list, we will start by listing out the four allowable American Kennel Club Doberman colors named in the official Doberman dog breed standard.
+When making this list, we will start by listing the four allowable American Kennel Club Doberman colors named in the official Doberman dog breed standard.

 The four AKC Doberman color patterns are as follows